 What's bad about Asda Mobile?

-- Pretty much nothing in the way of extras - you won't find any priority tickets or free Wi-Fi hotspot access here
+- Pretty much nothing in the way of extras – you won’t find any priority tickets or free app subscriptions here